 National Strategy for Countering the Financing of Terrorism (CFT)

-approach to address our TF risks and serves as the roadmap to guide the development of future action plans to effectively prevent, detect, investigate, and enforce against TF.
-It also enhances the coordination of actions across law enforcement agencies,
+national approach to address our TF risks and serves as the roadmap to guide the development of future action plans to effectively prevent, detect, investigate, and enforce against TF.
+It also enhances the coordination of actions across

 View Document: